dims/cos-tools/src/cmd/cos_customizer/README.md

 overall Cloud Build workflow timeout expires, the task will be cancelled without any opportunity to clean up resources.

+`-machine-type`: The machine type to use for the COS Customizer preload VM.
+Defaults to `n1-standard-1`.
+Useful for optimizing costs.
+Note that this is separate from the Cloud Build machine type option, which sets the machine type of the Cloud Build VM, which is different from the COS Customizer preload VM.

 An example `finish-image-build` step looks like the following:

     - name: 'gcr.io/cos-cloud/cos-customizer'